SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### metonym

-A metonym is a lexical unit where the expressed sememe is one closely assoicated with the sememe that is the conventional meaning of the word.
+»⟮A metonym⟯« is ⟮＿a lexical unit＿⟯ where ⟮the 「expressed sememe」⟯ is one c⟮losely associated with⟯ ⟮the sememe that is the conventional meaning of the word⟯ (「⟮conventional sememe⟯」).
-Synechdoche is a type of metonym where the expressed sememe and conventional sememe have a part ↔ whole relationship.
+»⟮Synechdoche⟯« is a type of ⟮＿metonym＿⟯ where the ⟮＿expressed sememe＿ and ＿conventional sememe＿⟯ have a ⟮part ↔ whole⟯ relationship.
-Pars pro toto is a type of synechodoche where the conventional sememe is a part and the expressed sememe is a whole.
-Pars pro toto is a type of synechodoche where the conventional sememe is a whole and the expressed sememe is a part.
+»⟮Pars pro toto⟯« is a type of ⟮＿synechodoche＿⟯ where ⟮＿the conventional sememe＿⟯ is a ⟮part⟯ and ⟮c-;＿the expressed sememe＿⟯ is a ⟮whole⟯. totum pro parte is a type of ⟮＿synechodoche＿⟯ where ⟮＿the conventional sememe＿⟯ is a ⟮whole⟯ and ⟮c-;＿the expressed sememe＿⟯ is a ⟮part⟯.
-Individual body parts are often used to refer to an entire body, constituting a pars pro toto: "skin" or "hide" ("save your skin" or "skin in the game" or "the teacher will have my hide"), "mouth" ("mouth to feed"), "head" ("head count")
+Individual body parts are often used to refer to an entire body, constituting ⟮＿a pars pro toto＿⟯: "skin" or "hide" ("save your skin" or "skin in the game" or "the teacher will have my hide"), "mouth" ("mouth to feed"), "head" ("head count")
-An example for a totum pro parte is the word America for the United States.
+An example for ⟮＿a totum pro parte＿⟯ is the word America for the United States.

 ## types of sememes/meaning